 Councillors are reminded that under the Council’s Code of Conduct they should declare any interest they may have in budget applications.

-An update will be given on the Ward Community Budget.
-A summary of grant applications submitted for consideration since the last meeting is attached.
+An update will be given on the Ward Community Budget together with details of grant applications submitted for consideration since the last meeting.

 ANY OTHER BUSINESS

 Jeetesh Chauhan thanked Cllrs for supporting the Soar Valley fun day with £450 from the community ward budget.
 The day was very successful and they had used 2 rooms at Soar Valley college with a range of stalls offering health themed services.
 276 people had attended and there had been a variety of activities for people to take part in such as Yoga, Body Pump, face painting, mehndi, and penalty shoot-out, food and drink stalls and feedback from those attending was very good and it was hoped the day could be repeated next year.